 Persistent Dry Mouth

-Dry mouth often fosters bacterial overgrowth within the oral cavity that can lead to dental infections.
+A dry mouth often fosters bacterial overgrowth within the oral cavity that can lead to dental infections.
 The condition can result from certain medical conditions and medications.
-Patients with dry mouth need to be especially careful to practice good oral health habits in order to prevent infection.
+Patients with dry mouths need to be especially careful to practice good oral health habits in order to prevent infection.

 The first therapeutic protocol typically involves incising the abscess to allow it to drain.
 To do this, the dental professional simply creates a small incision in the abscess.
 This allows the bacteria-filled pus to drain out, relieving pressure and releasing the infected material.

-Following complete drainage and cleansing of the infected area, a dental professional will either extract the impacted tooth or perform a root canal, which involves the removal of the damaged tooth pulp and the sealing off of the root.
+Following complete drainage and cleansing of the infected area, a dental professional will either perform a tooth extraction or a root canal treatment Miami, which involves the removal of the damaged tooth pulp and the sealing off of the root.

-Antibiotics will often be prescribed as a means of clearing away any lingering bacteria or, in the case of more significant infections, prevent their spreading to other regions of the body.
+Antibiotics will often be prescribed as a means of clearing away any lingering bacteria or, in the case of more significant infections, preventing their spread to other regions of the body.

 The Impact of Untreated Dental Infections

 In most cases, prompt treatment of an abscess will prevent any serious complications.
-However, if left untreated, dental infections can pose significant, potentially life-threatening health complications including:
+However, untreated tooth infections can pose significant, potentially life-threatening health complications, including:

-Bacteria that spreads beyond the oral cavity can make its way through the bloodstream and influence various heart problems.
-Bacteria can weaken coronary arteries, resulting in the structures becoming damaged or narrow.
+Bacteria that spread beyond the oral cavity can make their way through the bloodstream and contribute to various heart problems.
+Bacteria can weaken coronary arteries and blood vessels, resulting in the structures becoming damaged or narrow.
 Ultimately, these changes can lead to a heart attack.

 Traveling bacteria can also impact other components of the heart.
 Occasionally, the bacteria can accumulate in and around the heart valves, which can damage them and result in serious health issues like heart failure.